About Juliet - Viva!’s Founder and Director

 Juliet launched, wrote and originally edited Viva!'s magazines, Viva!Life (later edited by Tony Wardle for 14 years, then Helen Rossiter for four years and now Tony is back at the helm!) and Vivactive.
 She conceived of and launched the VVF's magazine with Tony Wardle - Veggiehealth, which has now merged with Viva!life.

 Other campaigns directed by Juliet include the Dark Side of Dairy, DirtBusters and Dirty Meat (on the illness of animals creating unhealthy meat) and Piggles, again working with fabulous Viva! staff, such as Alistair Currie and Justin Kerswell.
 Justin rose to become Viva!'s Deputy Director and Campaigns Manager, and works closely with Juliet on campaigns.

 Juliet is the coauthor (with Tony Wardle) of the widely acclaimed book The Silent Ark - the first book to reveal the importance of vegetarian diets in protecting the world's environment, its animals and people.
 It was published in 1996 by Thorsons.

-She is also author of the Livewire Guide to Going, Being and Staying Veggie an extremely popular book on the vegetarian issues aimed at young people and Born to be Wild - a call to end all animal cruelty and why animals matter.
+She is also author of the Livewire Guide to Going, Being and Staying Veggie, an extremely popular book on the vegetarian issues aimed at young people, and Born to be Wild, a call to end all animal cruelty and why animals matter.
 Both are published by the Women’s Press.

 Juliet has also authored or coauthored several guides such as The Soya Story, Vegetarian & Vegan Mother & Baby Guide, Why You Don't Need Dairy, Nutrition in a Nutshell, Murder, She Wrote and Planet on a Plate.
 See all our Guides.
 And reports such as Ducks out of Water, Pig in Hell, Going for the Kill (religious slaughter), Nowhere to Hide (ostrich farming), Under Fire (kangaroos killed for meat and skin) and Nanny State (dairy goat farming).